 THE FOLLOWING IS A SHORT SUMMARY OF OUR BUSINESS.
-YOU SHOULD CAREFULLY READ THE "RISK FACTORS" SECTION OF THIS PROSPECTUS AND OUR AMENDED ANNUAL REPORT ON FORM 10-K/A FOR THE YEAR ENDED 1999 FOR MORE INFORMATION ON OUR BUSINESS AND THE RISKS INVOLVED IN INVESTING IN OUR STOCK.
+YOU SHOULD CAREFULLY READ THE "RISK FACTORS" SECTION OF THIS PROSPECTUS AND OUR ANNUAL REPORT ON FORM 10-K FOR THE YEAR ENDED 1999 FOR MORE INFORMATION ON OUR BUSINESS AND THE RISKS INVOLVED IN INVESTING IN OUR STOCK.
 IN ADDITION TO THE HISTORICAL INFORMATION CONTAINED IN THIS PROSPECTUS, THIS PROSPECTUS CONTAINS FORWARD-LOOKING STATEMENTS WITHIN THE MEANING OF SECTION 27A OF THE SECURITIES ACT AND SECTION 21E OF THE EXCHANGE ACT THAT INVOLVE RISKS AND UNCERTAINTIES.
 OUR ACTUAL RESULTS COULD DIFFER MATERIALLY FROM OUR EXPECTATIONS.
-FACTORS THAT COULD CAUSE OR CONTRIBUTE TO SUCH DIFFERENCES ARE DISCUSSED IN "RISK FACTORS" BEGINNING AT PAGE 3 OF THIS PROSPECTUS AND IN "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS" AND "BUSINESS" IN OUR AMENDED ANNUAL REPORT.
+FACTORS THAT COULD CAUSE OR CONTRIBUTE TO SUCH DIFFERENCES ARE DISCUSSED IN "RISK FACTORS" BEGINNING AT PAGE 3 OF THIS PROSPECTUS AND IN "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS" AND "BUSINESS" IN OUR ANNUAL REPORT.

-We are creating a drug delivery system to easily and painlessly deliver a wide range of drugs, including peptides, proteins, and other molecules, by inhalation to the deep lung for treatment of systemic and respiratory diseases.
-We are using this system principally to enable non-invasive delivery of macromolecule drugs currently administered by injection.
+We are creating a drug delivery system to easily and painlessly deliver a wide range of drugs, including peptides, proteins, nucleic acids and other molecules, by inhalation to the deep lung for treatment of systemic and respiratory diseases.
+We are using this system principally to enable non-invasive delivery of protein drugs currently administered by injection.
 Our most advanced program, which is sponsored by Pfizer Inc., is inhaleable insulin.
 Pfizer commenced dosing for its Phase III human clinical trials in June 1999.
-In addition to our insulin program with Pfizer, we have development collaborations with Biogen, Inc., Aventis Behring LLC a division of Aventis S.A.), and Eli Lilly and Co.
-We also have early stage feasibility and research collaborations with several other companies and have tested eight drugs in human clinical trials.
+In addition to its insulin program with Pfizer, we have development collaborations with Biogen, Inc., Aventis Behring L.L.C. (formerly Centeon L.L.C., a joint venture of Hoechst AG and Rhone-Poulenc S.A., which have now merged to form Aventis S.A.), and Eli Lilly & Co. we also have early stage feasibility and research collaborations with several other companies and has tested seven drugs in human clinical trials.

-Currently there are approximately 35 macromolecule drugs marketed in the United States and about 120 other such drugs in human clinical trials.
-Sales of the top 15 genetically engineered protein drugs (a subset of macromolecule drugs) were estimated at \$15.6 billion worldwide in 1999.
+Currently there are approximately 35 macromolecule drugs marketed in the United States and about 120 other such drugs in clinical trials.
+Sales of the top 15 genetically engineered protein drugs (a subset of macromolecule drugs) were estimated at \$14 billion worldwide in 1997.
 Most of these drugs are currently delivered by injection.
 Injections are undesirable for numerous reasons including patient discomfort, inconvenience and risk of infection.
 Poor patient acceptance of, and compliance with, injectable therapies can lead to increased incidence of medical complications and higher disease management costs.
-Alternatives to injection such as oral, transdermal and nasal delivery have to date been shown generally to be commercially unattractive due to low natural bioavailability-the amount of drug absorbed from the delivery site into the bloodstream relative to injection.
-As an alternative to the invasiveness of injection, we believe a deep lung inhalation delivery system could expand the market for protein drug therapies by increasing patient acceptance and improving compliance and may enable new therapeutic uses of certain macromolecule drugs.
+Alternatives to injection such as oral, transdermal and nasal delivery have to date been commercially unattractive due to low natural bioavailability --the amount of drug absorbed from the delivery site into the bloodstream relative to injection.
+As an alternative to the invasiveness of injection, we believe a deep lung inhalation delivery system could expand the market for protein drug therapies by increasing patient acceptance and improving compliance and may enable new therapeutic uses of certain protein drugs.

-We are creating a proprietary technology platform integrating customized formulation, dry powder processing and packaging with a proprietary inhalation devices to enable efficient, reproducible delivery of macromolecule drugs for systemic and local lung indications.
-For specific drug products, we formulate and process bulk drugs supplied by collaborative partners into dry powders which are packaged into individual dosing units referred to as blisters.
-The blisters are designed to be loaded into our device, which patients then activate to inhale the aerosolized drugs.
+We are creating a proprietary platform integrating customized formulation, dry powder processing and packaging with a proprietary inhalation device to enable efficient, reproducible delivery of drugs for systemic and local lung indications.
+For specific drug products, we formulate and processes bulk drugs supplied by collaborative partners into dry powders which are packaged into individual dosing units referred to as blister packs.
+The blister packs are designed to be loaded into our device, which patients then activate to inhale the aerosolized drugs.
 We have developed an inhalation device that is being used several times per day for several months in outpatient trials for insulin.
-In addition, we have demonstrated room temperature stability of a year or more for a number of macromolecule drugs, and have scaled-up our powder processing and packaging for late stage clinical trials and small scale production for certain drugs.
+In addition, we have demonstrated room temperature stability of a year or more for a number of protein drugs, and has scaled-up its powder processing and packaging for late stage clinical trials and small scale production for certain drugs.